Polaris000/BlogCode/CustomIntentClassifier/README.md

-## Failing Gracefuuly
+## Custom Intent Classifier

 This is the example bot to demonstrate Rasa's support for custom components--specifically, custom intent classifiers..
-Its sample code from the post "How do Chatbots Understand?", which can be found on [Medium.com]().
+Its sample code from the post "How do Chatbots Understand?", which can be found on [Medium.com](https://towardsdatascience.com/how-do-chatbots-understand-87227f9f96a7).

 It builds upon our existing example, which can be found [here](../RasaChatbot_v2).